Home

 All these phytochemicals defend against cancer, heart disease, and other serious illnesses.
 If this fun book can help you boost fruit and vegetable consumption and your intake of natural antioxidants, it will be time well spent.

-See The Color Code at Amazon
+See The Color Code: A Revolutionary Eating Plan For Optimum Health at Amazon

 Green: Guacamole